 What grows best in AeroGarden?

 The best plants to grow in AeroGardens tend to be herbs and leafy salad greens.
 These plants, as well as other crops with a short duration from seed germination to harvest, are very well suited to the AeroGarden.
 The smart garden provides optimal conditions for germination and growth for the first few months, after which time the plants can be harvested or transplanted.
 The AeroGarden is also very good for growing seedling transplants (especially for plants with seeds that can be difficult to germinate).
-Here is an article all about AeroGarden pods (including variety packs).
+Here is an article all about AeroGarden pods to choose from.

 AeroGarden is not as well suited to growing root crops, where the vegetable to be harvested is grown below the ground.
 AeroGarden is also not as well suited to growing edible plants that take more than 2-3 months after seed germination to get to harvest time, as the system is simply not large enough to accommodate the size of full-grown plants.
 That said, AeroGardens can be used as indoor seed-starting systems for larger crops and for hard-to-germinate perennial plants (as long as the seedlings are transplanted outdoors when possible).

 How much does it cost to run an AeroGarden?